REALTORs®

 Seller side:

-• Sellers may be asked for basic identifying info, including taxpayer ID
+- Sellers will be asked for basic identifying info, including taxpayer ID

 Agent talking points:

-• If privacy is a goal, do not promise anonymity.
-Tell clients to speak with their attorney.
+If privacy is a goal, do not promise anonymity.
+Tell clients to speak with their attorney or tax professional.